 Cons

-The shoes have narrow fit, which may not be comfortable for lifters with wide feet
+The shoes have a narrow fit, which may not be comfortable for lifters with wide feet

 Price Range